pmattes/x3270/x3270/wc3270/Msc/README.txt

     mkversion.c
 	C-language replacement for mkversion.sh and mkwversion.sh.

-    deprecated.h
-	#defines to work around some MS-deprecated POSIX function names.

 Official releases of wc3270 are built and tested with MinGW, not the Microsoft tools.
 These files are provided as-is, with no guarantee that the resulting executables and DLLs will function properly.

-Also note that the resulting executable will not include SSL support.